dymmond/esmerald/docs/en/docs/configurations/index.md

 # Configurations

-You can find all the configurations used/available to Esmerald.
+You can find all the configurations used/available to Ravyn.

 1. [CORSConfig](./cors.md)
 2. [CSRFConfig](./csrf.md)